DevOpsCloudJunction/website/README.md

 ---

+### Fork the repository
+Go to the [repository](https://github.com/devopscloudjunction/website) and click the "Fork" button on the `top right` to create a copy in your GitHub account.

 ### Clone the Repository

-First, clone the repository and navigate into the project directory:
+After forking, use the following command to clone your forked repository:
 ```bash
 git clone https://github.com/devopscloudjunction/website.git website && cd website
 ```